 Another article by the same author, A Full Hardware Guide to Deep Learning, is also very informative.

-If you meet all the conditions mentioned above, let’s start setting up the work environment.
+If all the above-mentioned conditions are met, let’s start setting up the work environment.

 1. Installing NVIDIA Graphics Driver